1. Introduction

 during presentation in class, how respected the time given to them as a group is and how well individual responsibilities are met (who is the leader or acts like one?)

-All criteria have been defined for the evaluation rubric, so here we define it as follows on Table 1.
-Some common descriptive terms to indicate a progression from the Faculty Innovation Center at The University of Texas at Austin [22] have been used to model this rubric.
+.
+Some common descriptive terms to indicate a progression from the Faculty Innovation Center at The University of Texas at Austin [

 In the example shown above, the theoretical student would achieve 80% in this activity; out of 20 possible points, he/she would achieved 16.
 Students must know before starting any activity on which aspects will they be evaluated and how this evaluation will affect the rest of their unit’s evaluations.
 By using this tool, teachers will be able to use game theory ideas to evaluate from a comprehensive point of view, all factors that will be taken into consideration when proposing, from a teacher’s point of view, any kind of activity related to gamification and other active methodologies.